utsaslab/crashmonkey/docs/CrashMonkey.md

 Before you begin compilation, ensure you have satisfied all dependencies mentioned in the [setup guide](../README.md/#setup)

 #### Compiling CrashMonkey ####
 CrashMonkey can be built simply by running `make` in the root directory of the repository.
 This will build all the needed kernel modules, tests, and test harness components needed to run CrashMonkey.
+CrashMonkey is compiled to have a writeback delay of 2s by default.
+CrashMonkey waits for `writeback delay` amount of time, before unmounting the file system, to ensure pending writes (if any) are propagated to disk.
+This 2s delay works fine if you simulate crashes after persistence operations such as fsync().
+However, if you want to test a workload by crashing at places other than persistence operations, then build using `CM=1 make`.
+This ensures that an appropriate [writeback delay](https://github.com/utsaslab/crashmonkey/blob/master/code/harness/FsSpecific.h) is set for each file system.

 #### Compiling User Defined Tests ####
 You can add user-defined tests in `code/tests` directory, conforming to the rules [here](workload.md).
 They can be compiled